Learning about Parliament can be interesting and fun.

 The Parliament of the Republic of Fiji develops education programs and resources for students, teachers and the public at large.

-'Parliament Discovery Centre' is our Parliament House experience flagship.
-A dedicated exhibition space at Parliament House, called Parliament Discovery Centre.
-It include exhibits and digital displays to inform the community about the history, people, procedures and work of the Parliament.
-The discovery centre is linked to a tours and events program.
-The community are encouraged to visit Parliament and listen to deliberations during Parliament sitting days or find out about the tours and events program.
+‘Parliament Discovery Centre’ is our Parliament House experience flagship.
+A dedicated exhibition space at Parliament House, called Parliament Discovery Centre, will include exhibits and digital displays to inform the community about the history, people, procedures and work of the Parliament.
+The discovery centreis linked to a tours and events program.
+The communities are encouraged to visit Parliament and listen to the deliberations during Parliament sitting days or find out about the tours and events program.